Boilermate

 the product soon became popular with major housing developers not

-only for it's performance but also for it's ease of installation -
+only for it's performance but also for it's ease of installation.
+Delightfully simple for the

 plumber, a full water management system in a single product - and no

-fiddly items of valuable stock for the developer to keep an eye on!
+fiddly items of valuable stock for the developer to leave on site

-The Boilermate evolved from a
+Over many years the Boilermate has evolved from a

 components into a neat cabinet containing everything the unit needed